Manchester Baby: Development and design

-Although Newman played no engineering role in the development of the Baby, or any of the subsequent Manchester computers, he was generally supportive and enthusiastic about the project, and arranged for the acquisition of war-surplus supplies for its construction, including GPO metal racks and "…the material of two complete Colossi" from Bletchley.
+Although Newman played no engineering role in the development of the Baby, or any of the subsequent Manchester computers, he was generally supportive and enthusiastic about the project, and arranged for the acquisition of war-surplus supplies for its construction, including GPO metal racks and "...the material of two complete Colossi" from Bletchley.
+The construction of the Manchester Baby began in December 1947, when the CRT memory produced static pictures.
+The group needed to check that they could be changed and properly recorded at electronic speeds.
+Racks and Colossi parts were modified and assembled into chassis by Norman Stanley Hammond and others.

 By June 1948 the Baby had been built and was working.
 It was 17 ft in length, 7 ft 4 in tall, and weighed almost 1 LT.
 The machine contained 550 valves (vacuum tubes)—300 diodes and 250 pentodes—and had a power consumption of 3500 watts.
 The arithmetic unit was built using EF50 pentode valves, which had been widely used during wartime.
 The Baby used one Williams tube to provide 32 by 32-bit words of random-access memory (RAM), a second to hold a 32-bit accumulator in which the intermediate results of a calculation could be stored temporarily, and a third to hold the current program instruction along with its address in memory.
 A fourth CRT, without the storage electronics of the other three, was used as the output device, able to display the bit pattern of any selected storage tube.

 Each 32-bit word of RAM could contain either a program instruction or data.
 In a program instruction, bits 0–12 represented the memory address of the operand to be used, and bits 13–15 specified the operation to be executed, such as storing a number in memory; the remaining 16 bits were unused.
-The Baby's 0-operand instruction set|single operand architecture meant that the second operand of any operation was implicit: the accumulator or the program counter (instruction address); program instructions specified only the address of the data in memory.
+The Baby's single operand architecture meant that the second operand of any operation was implicit: the accumulator or the program counter (instruction address); program instructions specified only the address of the data in memory.

 A word in the computer's memory could be read, written, or refreshed, in 360 microseconds.
 An instruction took four times as long to execute as accessing a word from memory, giving an instruction execution rate of about 700 per second.
 The main store was refreshed continuously, a process that took 20 milliseconds to complete, as each of the Baby's 32 words had to be read and then refreshed in sequence.

 The Baby represented negative numbers using two's complement, as most computers still do.
 In that representation, the value of the most significant bit denotes the sign of a number; positive numbers have a zero in that position and negative numbers a one.
 Thus, the range of numbers that could be held in each 32-bit word was −231 to +231 − 1 (decimal: −2,147,483,648 to +2,147,483,647).